merylye/merylye.github.io/_pages/about.md

 I'm a second-year PhD student at Carnegie Mellon University in the School of Computer Science's [Software and Societal Systems Department](https://s3d.cmu.edu/), where I am supported by a [Sansom Graduate Fellowship](https://sc.cs.cmu.edu/news/2025/1105-graduate-fellows.html).
 I am advised by [Steve Rathje](https://stevenrathje.com/) and [Bob Kraut](https://kraut.hciresearch.info/).

-My research examines how sociotechnical systems shape human judgment, autonomy, and wellbeing.
-I have recently been interested in the consequences of interacting with conversational AI, including how these systems influence beliefs, decision-making, trust, and emotional support.
-I combine conceptual, empirical, and interdisciplinary approaches to study these questions, drawing on qualitative interviews and diary studies, behavioral experiments, surveys, computational analyses, and theory-building.
+My research examines how sociotechnical systems shape human behavior.
+I have recently been interested in how AI systems influence human beliefs, decision-making, and wellbeing.
+I study these questions through a wide range of methods, including qualitative interviews and diary studies, behavioral experiments, surveys, and computational analyses, while also developing conceptual frameworks for understanding emerging dynamics in human-AI interactions.

 I am also a [research assistant](https://datasociety.net/people/meryl-ye/) with Data & Society’s AI on the Ground team, where I study how people use general-purpose AI systems for emotional and mental health support, including both the benefits these systems provide and the risks that emerge when they become embedded in care practices.